-I have received a Notice of Assessment at the end of my workers' comp claim and it talks about Lump Sum Offers - what do I do?
+received a Notice of Assessment at the end of Your workers' comp claim?

 At the end of your workers' compensation claim, Workcover Queensland or the self-insurer may issue you with a Notice of Assessment.